The Polish Colony in Harbin, Manchuria

 Polish Weekly newspaper dated 1925

-Click or touch the image to see a full sized version.
+Click or touch the image to see a full-sized version.

 Secondary school leaving certificate issued by the Henryk Sienkiewicz Secondary School.